NadineMohsen/README-Generator/Develop/README-generated.md

 README-Generator

 ## Link
-Enter Your Email Address
+No link for this application

 ## Questions
 For any questions you can reach me on github or by email
 - Github [My Profile on Github](https://github.com/NadineMohsen)
-- Email Enter Test Instructions
+- Email nadine.mohsen@hotmail.com